-The AD7715 contains an on-chip low-pass digital filter that processes the output of the part's $\Sigma$ - $\Delta$ modulator.
+The AD7715 contains an on-chip low-pass digital filter that processes the output of the part's sigma-delta modulator.
 Therefore, the part not only provides the analog-to-digital conversion function but it also provides a level of filtering.
-Users should be aware that there are a number of system differences when the filtering function is provided in the digital domain rather than the analog domain.
+There are a number of system differences when the filtering function is provided in the digital domain rather than the analog domain and the user should be aware of these.